cyhk/codenames/README.md

 # Codenames
-An app to play Codenames built with React, Next.js, and Socket.io.
+An app to play Codenames built with React, Next.js, Express, and Socket.io.

 Play with your friends!
 Invite up to 7 other friends to play a game of Codenames.